oracle-devrel/devo.tutorials/oci-getting-started-heatwave-aws-v30622.md

    Of course, for a group you’ll first create all the users you need, add those into the group needing access at the levels you determine, and rest assured that you can set them loose with appropriate access controls.

-3. We allow access by setting policies, allowing one group to have full access (admins), and a group with limited access (database users, for example).
+3. We permit access by setting policies, allowing one group to have full access (admins), and another group to have limited access (database users, for example).

    For MySQL HeatWave on AWS, there are some specific policy statements we can use, detailed in the charts below.